SlowFast-SCI: Slow-Fast Deep Unfolding Learning for Spectral Compressive Imaging: Experiments

 \subsection{Ablation Studies}

 \textbf{Fast Unfolding-Stage Configuration Analysis.} We assess the effect of different unfolding stages on performance using the \texttt{Harvard} dataset (Tab. \ref{tab:ablations1}), where FAST-TTAM denotes the unfolding layer is attached by the adaptation module.
-Using the 9-stage DPU as a baseline (case a), results from cases (a, c, f) show that both 1-stage and 2-stage variants preserve the key characteristics of the original model.
-However, cases (d, f) and (e, g) show that the 1-stage variant learns less effectively than the 2-stage network.
+Using the 9-stage DPU as a baseline (case a), results from cases (a, d, g) show that both 1-stage and 2-stage variants preserve the key characteristics of the original model.
+However, cases (e, h) and (f, i) show that the 1-stage variant learns less effectively than the 2-stage network.
 Thus, despite its faster inference, the 1-stage model is discarded in favor of the better-performing 2-stage variant that enables a balance between reconstruction quality and inference speed.
+In particular, case (c) can be regarded as the implementation of AdaptNet \cite{eccv2024_tta} under the SCI configuration.
+Notably, AdaptNet fails to adapt to OOD data and suffers from slow inference.
+In contrast, case (i) demonstrates that our proposed method not only achieves effective test-time alignment with OOD test samples but also significantly accelerates inference.

 \textbf{Fast Learning Ablation.} We analyze the performance of FAST-TTAM and TTA in the fast learning.
-Tab. \ref{tab:ablations1} (c, d) and (f, g) show that the proposed FAST-TTAM can effectively transfer the distilled model to the target domain through self-supervised training.
-Besides, case (g, h) in Tab. \ref{tab:ablations1} shows self-supervised test-time adaptation can further align the fast unfolding variant with target scenes.
+Tab. \ref{tab:ablations1} (d, e) and (g, h) show that the proposed FAST-TTAM can effectively transfer the fast unfolding variant to the target domain through self-supervised fine-turning.
+Besides, case (h, i) in Tab. \ref{tab:ablations1} shows self-supervised test-time adaptation can further align the fast unfolding variant with target scenes.

 \textbf{Iteration Times at Inference.} This experiment shows the relationship between iteration times and performance gains through TTA.
 Fig. \ref{fig:iter} shows that as the number of iterations increases, the PSNR improves, and the required inference time also increases accordingly.
 Only a few iterations are needed to achieve impressive performance, which proves the effectiveness of our method.